-In A Drying Climate, Colorado's Water Cop Patrols For Water Thieves
+In A Drying Climate, Colorado's 'Water Cop' Patrols For Water Thieves

 Schuster's farm sits at the end of an irrigation ditch with a handful of users upstream.
 If any of them takes more than they're entitled to, the ditch dries up before it reaches his fields.

-"They look out their fields, they see they need water and they take the water going through that's not theirs," he says.
+"They look out [at] their fields, they see they need water and they take the water going through that's not theirs," he says.
 "They don't consider their neighbor needs his water."

 "We've had people killed over water"